NaneLazaryan/OOP/README.md

   - Undo/redo system

 - **File Management**
-  - Save and load presentations
+  - Save presentations in a plain text(.txt) or JSON(.json) format
+  - Load existing presentations
   - Export slides to image/PDF

 - **Presentation Mode**
   - Full-screen slide show
-  - Keyboard navigation (←, →, Space, Esc)
+  - Navigate using keyboard (Next(n)/Previous(p)/Quit(q))

  ## 🛠️ Tech Stack
 - **Language**: C++
-- **Framework**: Qt (Qt Widgets / Qt Quick for UI)
-- **Build System**: CMake / qmake
+- **Storage**: JSON or plain text for persistence

 ## 🎮 Usage
-1. Launch the application.
+When you run the program, you’ll be presented with a menu-based interface:
+> Welcome to CLISlides!
-2. Create a new presentation or open an existing one
+> 1. Create new presentation
-3. Add slides using the _Add Slide_ button.
-4. Insert/edit/delete text, images, or shapes on the slide with the appropriate buttons
-5. Save your work.
-6. Start _Presentation Mode_ to view slides in fullscreen.
+> 2. Open existing presentation
+> 3. Exit